SorinGFS/decentralized-json-schema/readme.md

 This work starts from the idea that any schema, no matter how complex, can be broken down into smaller schemas in which each keyword is either:
 - based on an RFC
-- refers to another schema that is based on an RFC
+- refers to another schema that is based on RFC

 This project is recompiling `json-schema` and `json-schema` based schemas in a decentralized format by exploiting the full potential of the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) as schema `key|identifier|selector` and is mounting decentralized schemas in a common environment which later can be used to:
 - generate new schemas